 But the extreme lengths that the KAA will go to to protect their investment is best illustrated by what happened at Rio 2016.
 Arriving to inspect the facilities a couple of years prior to the Games, officials realised there was nowhere to house the athletes near the Sambadromo, and nowhere for the athletes to relax.
 The test event saw the teams struggling with the food and the humidity.

 They eventually hatched an extraordinary plan.
 While the athletes would stay in the Olympic village, the KAA rented an empty garage near the venue, and installed a high-end air-conditioned camper van for the athletes complete with beds, sofas, TV’s, a kitchen and a fully stocked fridge with Korean food and snacks.
 It was used as a base just a few hundred yards from the venue.
-(The author has seen photos of all of this, but unfortunately, I cannot share them with you.
-You’ll just have to take my word for it.)
+(The editor has seen photos of all of this, but unfortunately, he cannot share them with you.
+You’ll just have to take our word for it.)

 The entire operation cost tens of thousands of dollars.
 When word got out among the national Olympic camp, the garage briefly became rather popular with various travelling Korean officials, who had to be gently moved on when the archery competition started.
 And while other teams had to sit on a plastic chair in a field, just six of the 128 athletes had the very best of everything.

-Thanks to the many archers, coaches and others who contributed to this piece.
+Thanks to the many Bow writers, archers, coaches and others who contributed to this piece.